Movie Studio Name Ideas: Branding That Pops

 1. What Makes a Studio Name Memorable?

-How about if one day you are: you’re in a incredibly focused and hard-working New York subway, crammed like sardines, when someone yells, “Universal Umbrella Corp!”
+Picture this: you’re in a bustling New York subway, crammed like sardines, when someone yells, “Universal Umbrella Corp!”
 Heads turn, confusion ensues, but one thing is certain—the name sticks.
 Why?
-Because it’s distinctive, intriguing, and rolls off the tongue in chaos.
+Because it’s unique, intriguing, and rolls off the tongue in chaos.

-A memorable studio name should have these qualities:
+A great studio name should have these qualities:

 - Simplicity: Easy to pronounce and remember.